Types of Vaccines

 People who are moderately to severely immunocompromised may be eligible for an additional dose.
 This additional dose is administered during the primary series.
 Eligible people include individuals undergoing cancer treatment or people with HIV/AIDS.
 See vaccine recommendations for immunocompromised people.

 Anyone age 12 or older is eligible for a booster dose.
+Adults 50 years and older should get a second booster.

 - If you received either Pfizer-BioNTech or Moderna, you can get a booster dose at least 6 months after you completed your primary series.